Society of American Archivists: Today

+At the 2014 Conference, Bergis Jules and Edward Summers conceived the idea of a set of tools to work with Twitter data.
+This has become the Documenting the Now (DocNow) project within the Shift Collective.

 Women Archivists Section (WArS)

 The Women Archivists Roundtable (WAR) monitors the status of women archivists and promotes the participation of women in the archives profession, specifically in areas of the Society of American Archivists.

 History

 Although many women archivists helped shaped the SAA, the status of women in the archival profession did not receive much attention until the 1970s.
 In 1972, the SAA established the Committee on the Status of Women in the Archival Profession.
-The Committee sought to address under representation and identify the barriers and obstacles for advancement.
+The committee sought to address under representation and identify the barriers and obstacles for advancement.
 The overall membership population of women had grown since the SAA's inception, but few had risen to the positions of president, officer, or council member.

-The Committee conducted two surveys, one of archivists and one of directors.
-Through these surveys, the Committee discovered that although many women had comparable education and experience, few of them had risen to administrative positions.
+The committee conducted two surveys, one of archivists and one of directors.
+Through these surveys, the committee discovered that although many women had comparable education and experience, few of them had risen to administrative positions.

-At the same time that the Committee was created, the Women's Caucus was founded and began publishing The SAA Women's Caucus Newsletter.
+At the same time that the committee was created, the Women's Caucus was founded and began publishing The SAA Women's Caucus Newsletter.

 In 1998, the Committee evolved into the Women's Professional Archival Issues Roundtable.
 In 2000, this name was changed to the Women Archivists Roundtable.
 In 2017, the name was changed once again to its current name, the Women Archivists Section (WArS), like the rest of the SAA groups.